Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Never look a gift Jayesh in the mouth, because he will bite your damn nose off.
+Jayesh was originally cast in the hit fil taken but he got his daughter back before the end of the opening scene

-Updated on: [30/7/2024]
+Updated on: [31/7/2024]
 <!-- #jokeEnd -->